The Program for Engineering Communication is part of the UW College of Engineering.

 Our instructors have worked directly with faculty in engineering departments as well: we have helped instructors integrate communication instruction into their courses; design specific, focused communication assignments; and create grading rubrics that articulate clear expectations for student work.
 Additionally, with support from the College, we have produced a series of Moodle-based instructional modules that faculty can use in their own courses to provide an overview of best practices in many different communication areas.

-The Technical Communication Program participates actively in the assessment process for ABET’s accreditation of twelve undergraduate programs in CoE.
+The Program for Engineering Communication also participates actively in the assessment process for ABET’s accreditation of twelve undergraduate programs in CoE.
 We collect extensive data on student performance in InterEGR 397 for ABET outcomes (1-7), particularly: (3) an ability to communicate effectively with a range of audiences; (4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; (5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives; and (7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
 Individual departments use these data in their self-studies and in developing their plans for future improvement.
 In the coming years the TCP instructors plan to build stronger cross-departmental relationships to support engineering faculty in teaching and assessing student outcomes; we will continue to build on our existing collaborative efforts with senior design faculty, particularly through our online modules and rubrics, for reinforcement of some of these skills.

 Technical Communication Certificate